Feature Focus: Reading Eggs Engagement Features

 2. Monthly Themes (Reading Eggs Only)

-Students earn certificates after they complete a reading lesson in Reading Eggs or Reading Eggspress, highlighting how much progress students are making on their reading journey.
-As a teacher, you can view your students’ certificates from the Manage Class page when you log in to your Reading Eggs account.
+In Reading Eggs, Reading Eggspress, and Fast Phonics, students earn certificates after completing lessons to celebrate all the progress they’ve made on their reading journey.
+As a teacher, you can view your students’ certificates from the Manage Class tab.
 Students can see how many certificates they have earned by clicking on the Awards icon in Reading Eggs or the Trophy Room in Reading Eggspress, or by clicking on the Golden Egg icon in either program.
+In Fast Phonics, students can access certificates from their dashboard by clicking on “Progress” and then the scroll icon.

 Certificates are a validating award of achievement for students, especially if they have struggled with a particular lesson or concept.
-They are easy to download and print so you can present them during class celebrations or school assemblies at the end of the quarter or semester, or just so your students can show off their reading achievements at home.
-Just wait until you see the smile on your students’ faces when you call out their name and present them with recognition for their outstanding reading achievement!
+They are easy to download and/or print for class celebrations or to share their reading achievements at home.
+Just wait until you see the smile on your students’ faces when you call out their name and present them with recognition for their outstanding achievement!

 4. Awards and Trophy Room

-The wonderful thing about Reading Eggs awards is that they are presented to students at incremental levels, encouraging weekly use of the program.
+The wonderful thing about Reading Eggs awards is that they are presented to students at incremental levels, encouraging weekly program usage.
 Reading Eggs medals and Reading Eggspress Trophies are awarded for every 1,000 Golden Eggs earned.
 Here’s the breakdown:

 - Bronze trophy/medal = 1,000 Golden Eggs in one week